HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_arrayHopper4_bothDirection_minStepsToReachEndOfArray.md

 A[i] means the maximum jump distance from that position (you can **either jump left or right**).
 Determine the minimum jumps you need to reach the right end of the array.

-Return -1 if you can not reach the right end of the array.
+Return -1 if you can not reach the right end of the array. 这题的难度是 hard。

 Assumptions
 * The given array is not null and has length of at least 1.